Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Notation and Assumptions

-Assumptions~\ref{asm::nocarryover}~and~\ref{asm::invarianteffect} are often jointly imposed implicitly in model-based analysis of crossover designs.
+Assumptions~\ref{asm::nocarryover}~and~\ref{asm::invarianteffect} are often jointly imposed implicitly in model-based analyses of crossover designs.
 However, they concern different aspects of the potential outcomes.
 Assumption~\ref{asm::nocarryover} restricts the impact of earlier treatments on current outcomes, thereby ruling out carryover effects.
 In contrast, Assumption~\ref{asm::invarianteffect} imposes temporal invariance in the effect of treatment sequences, requiring that these effects remain stable over time.
 Assumption~\ref{asm::nocarryover} is plausible if previous treatments do not have any lingering effects, while Assumption~\ref{asm::invarianteffect} is plausible if the effect of treatment sequences does not vary systematically over time.

-In this paper, we will study the identification, estimation, and inference of treatment effects in crossover designs within the design-based framework.
-The results depend on the validity and the order $k$ of Assumptions~\ref{asm::nocarryover} and~\ref{asm::invarianteffect}.
-Therefore, we will provide a comprehensive and general set of results under various combinations of the assumptions.
-We will start with two crossover designs with two periods and then establish the theories for general designs.
+In this paper, we study the identification, estimation, and inference of treatment effects in crossover designs within the design-based framework.
+We use Assumptions~\ref{asm::nocarryover}~and~\ref{asm::invarianteffect} to illustrate how restrictions on potential outcomes enable identification and estimation, while allowing for more general sets of assumptions within the proposed framework.
+We provide a comprehensive and general set of results under various combinations of the assumptions.
+We start with two crossover designs with two periods and then establish the theories for general designs.